marcm200/julia-polygon/README.md

-For the oracle output, a complex number is tested against every single polygon and it is judged by the point-in-polygon test (see literature) whether that point lies in the outside of that specific single polygon or on the inside.
+For the oracle output, a complex number is tested against every single polygon and it is judged by the point-in-polygon test (see literature) whether that point lies in the outside of that specific single polygon or in the inside.

 The result of the oracle function is then a combination of those individual results, derived as follows: